ethanqzheng/gpustack/README.md

 <br>

+> **Note:** This product (Seabed) is developed based on [GPUStack](https://github.com/gpustack/gpustack) licensed under Apache 2.0.
+We have modified some of the code.
+The original GPUStack software and its rights belong to the GPUStack authors.
+See [NOTICE](./NOTICE) and [LICENSE.ORIGINAL](./LICENSE.ORIGINAL) for more information.

 ## Overview

-GPUStack is an open-source GPU cluster manager designed for efficient AI model deployment.
+Seabed is a GPU cluster manager designed for efficient AI model deployment.
 It lets you run models efficiently on your own GPU hardware by choosing the best inference engines, scheduling GPU resources, analyzing model architectures, and automatically configuring deployment parameters.

+This software is developed based on GPUStack, and we have modified some of the code.

 The following figure shows how GPUStack delivers improved inference throughput over the unoptimized vLLM baseline: